“I have boxing that scares opponents” - John Lineker says his hands are better than Fabricio Andrade’s

 Fabricio Andrade says John Lineker won’t be able to use his power against him

-‘Wonder Boy’ loves to end his matches quickly, and we are yet to see him deal with adversity in his fights.
+‘Wonder Boy’ loves to finish his fights quickly, and we have yet to see him deal with adversity in his fights.

 The 25-year-old has managed to steer away from damage in his MMA career so far, and he plans to do the same against the hard-hitting world champion.